PopupMaker/Popup-Maker/readme.txt

 == Changelog ==

 = v1.4.19 - 9/30/2016 =
+* Feature: Added a do_default parameter to the trigger & close shortcodes.
+This allows making close buttons that also download a file.
 * Improvement: Added support for JS (advanced) conditions & condition processing after checking for cookies.
 * Improvement: Upgraded from jQuery-Cookie (modified) to JS-Cookie (modified) for more flexibility.
+* Fix: Bug where color didn't update properly when first clicked in theme editor.
 * Fix: Added prefix to admin pages to prevent conflicts.
 * Fix: Removed usage of deprecated filter.